The easiest way to get tibble is to install the whole tidyverse: install.packages("tidyverse") # Alternatively, install just tibble: install.packages("tibble") # Or the the development version from GitHub: # install.packages("devtools") devtools::install_github("tidyverse/tibble")

 tibble() does much less than

 data.frame(): it never changes the type of the inputs (e.g. it never converts strings to factors!), it never changes the names of variables, it only recycles inputs of length 1, and it never creates

 row.names().
-You can read more about these features in the vignette,
+You can read more about these features in

 You can define a tibble row-by-row with